-The slow simmer process and types of bones used is key to extracting the electrolytes into the broth.
+The slow simmer process and types of bones used is key to extracting the minerals into the broth.
 Bluebird Provisions makes the one with the highest at 400 mg per serving you'll find.
-Browse our website for more info.
+Browse their website for more info.

 Bone broth has 26 times more potassium than collagen powder and 1.5 times that of a banana.

 Another liquid with lots of it is coconut water.
 Be careful with drinking it as most of the over the counter versions are full of sugar and excess calories.